The Logic of Cardinality Comparison Without the Axiom of Choice

 For the converse direction, if $\mu = \rho$, then the identity on $A_\mu$ is an injection with empty support, i.e., an injection in $\mc{U}$. \end{proof}

-For each atomic event $E$ (i.e., $E$ is a singleton $\{w\}$), we can associate a set $f_\mu(E)$ of size $\mu(E)$ such that for any two distinct $E$ and $F$, the sets $f_\mu(E)$ and $f_\mu(F)$ are disjoint.
-Since any other event is a union of atomic events, once $f_\mu(E)$ is chosen for each atom $E$, we can extend it to all sets by setting
+For each atomic event $E$ (i.e., $E$ is a singleton $\{w\}$), we can associate a set $f_\mu(E)$ of size $\mu(E)$ such that for any two distinct $E$ and $F$, the sets $f_\mu(E)$ and $f_\mu(F)$ are disjoint.\footnote{We can pick any sets for the $f_\mu(E)$, and they do not have to be in the kernel nor must they consist entirely of urelements.
+See footnote \ref{footnote-ur}; if we had made the alternate definition described there, then we would be more constrained at this point in the proof.} Since any other event is a union of atomic events, once $f_\mu(E)$ is chosen for each atom $E$, we can extend it to all sets by setting

 Then the map $E \mapsto f_\mu(E)$ is a Boolean algebra isomorphism and $|f_\mu(E)| = \mu(E)$.

 We then define $E^*$ to be